nikos955/lyric-chord-maker/README.md

 Write/Paste some text with lyrics, select a word, choose a chord, repeat, export to text file.
 Chords are placed on top of their corresponding words.
-You can also save / load chords with json files of thesame name.
+You can also save / load chords with json files of the same name.